shoaibmohammed7/buildr/README.md

-### Buildr is a website builder application developed inspired from v0/bolt
+### Buildr is a website builder application inspired from v0/bolt

 This Turborepo includes the following packages/apps: